CryptoServices/cryptoservices.github.io/_posts/2018-12-14-bitcoin-orphan-TX-CVE.md

 Enter orphan transactions.
 A cryptocurrency client may deal with this by:

 * Keeping a list of orphan transactions
-* Whenever a new (non-orphan) transaction is processed (either as a standalone transaction, or as a part of a block), the client needs to go through the list of known orphan transactions and decide which ones should be "unorphaned", i.e., reconsidered as a transaction whose all parent transcations are known.
+* Whenever a new (non-orphan) transaction is processed (either as a standalone transaction, or as a part of a block), the client needs to go through the list of known orphan transactions and decide which ones should be "unorphaned", i.e., reconsidered as a transaction whose all parent transactions are known.
 * The previous item needs to be done recursively, as "unorphaning" a transaction is similar to receiving an entirely new transaction
 * For each transaction "unorphaning", all entries describing the orphan transactions should be removed

-The first requirement in the list mandates having a data structure which keeps a list of orphan transcations: such a list may be indexed by transaction hashes.
+The first requirement in the list mandates having a data structure which keeps a list of orphan transactions: such a list may be indexed by transaction hashes.
 The remaining requirements dictate a data structure that would somehow facilitate transaction unorphaning.
-Given a newly received transaction, is this transaction a parent of a known orphan transaction.
+Given a newly received transaction, is this transaction a parent of a known orphan transaction?
 If yes, is there other unknown parent transactions for this orphan?
-A data structure that returns maps orphan transactions to their parent hashes would be helpful in this case, as, given a new transaction's hash, it would be easy to see if there is any orphans attached to it.
+A data structure that maps orphan transactions to their parent hashes would be helpful in this case, as, given a new transaction's hash, it would be easy to see if there is any orphans attached to it.
 In other words, a map that keeps `parent tx -> orphan transaction` relations for all saved orphan transactions is needed.

 This is what the Bitcoin client's `mapOrphanBlocks` and `mapOrphanBlocksByPrev` maps do, see the [source code](https://github.com/bitcoin/bitcoin/blob/v0.6.0/src/main.cpp#L170)  for Bitcoin 0.6.0 relevant to the attacks discussed in this post.
 In particular: